yoki31/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 Partners
 ********

-Each partner keeps its Reference from the field "CompAuxNum", which will be searchable from Odoo, in line with former FEC imports on the accounting expert's side for fiscal/audit purposes.
+Each partner keeps its Reference from the field "CompAuxNum", which are searchable from Odoo, in line with former FEC imports on the accounting expert's side for fiscal/audit purposes.

-Users can merge partners with the Data Cleaning App, where Vendors and Customers or similar partner entries may be merged by the user, with assistance from the system that will group them by similar entries.
+Users can merge partners with the Data Cleaning App, where Vendors and Customers or similar partner entries may be merged by the user, with assistance from the system that groups them by similar entries.

 Moves
 *****

-Entries will be immediately posted and reconciled after submission, using the "EcritureLet" field to do the matching between the entries themselves.
+Entries are immediately posted and reconciled after submission, using the "EcritureLet" field to do the matching between the entries themselves.

 The "EcritureNum" field represents the name of the moves.
 We noticed that sometimes it may be not be filled in.
 In this case, the field "PieceRef" is used.

 Rounding issues
 ***************

-There is a rounding tolerance with a currency-related precision on debit and credit *(i.e. 0.01 for EUR)* Under this tolerance, a new line will be added to the move, named 'Import rounding difference', targeting the accounts:
+There is a rounding tolerance with a currency-related precision on debit and credit *(i.e., 0.01 for EUR)*.
+Under this tolerance, a new line is added to the move, named 'Import rounding difference', targeting the accounts:

-* Charges diverses de gestion courante (658000) for added debits
+- Charges diverses de gestion courante (658000) for added debits
-* Produits diverses de gestion courante (758000) for added credits
+- Produits diverses de gestion courante (758000) for added credits

 Missing move name
 *****************